About Real Estate Registration Trustee

 To register a property online, each party must have a UAE Pass with an active digital signature.
 One of them — the buyer, seller or developer's representative — uploads the required documents to the DLD system.
 The platform prepares an electronic contract and shares it with all parties for signing.
 Once the government fees are paid and the contract has been digitally signed by everyone involved, the transaction is complete.
 The purchaser then receives an electronic Title Deed in PDF format with a QR code, which has the same legal validity as a printed deed.

 DLD's online services are open not only to UAE nationals and residents but also to accredited developers, licensed agencies (through the Trakheesi system) and financial institutions.
-This enables the completion of straightforward transactions — such as sales and gifts — entirely online.
+This enables the completion of straightforward transactions — such as sales, gifts, and initial sale registration Dubai for eligible properties — entirely online.
 More complex cases, however, cannot be processed digitally.
 For instance, transactions involving non-residents, mortgage deals that require a bank as a third party, or purchases by corporate entities must be finalised in person at a Trustee Office.

 Transferring property ownership is a legally complex process that requires strict adherence to procedural requirements.
 Missing or incorrectly prepared documents can delay the transaction or create unnecessary complications.
 At EGSH, every client works with a dedicated consultant who explains the procedure clearly and assists with document preparation, ensuring a smooth and efficient registration process.